syedamaira78660-svg/prompt-engineering-presentation/golden-rules.md

 ### 4. Choose the Layout (Format)
 Don't let the AI dump a massive wall of text on you.
 Demand structure.
 * **Good:** "Present your answer as a short Instagram caption, followed by a bulleted list of 5 relevant hashtags at the bottom."

+# Lazy Prompt vs. Smart Prompt

+When it comes to AI, the quality of your input entirely dictates the quality of your output.
+Here is a direct contrast showing how a small shift in your phrasing changes everything.

+---

+## ❌ The Lazy Prompt

+> "Write a social media post about freelancing."

+### The Result
+A boring, textbook-style essay on the global gig economy that will put your audience to sleep.

+---

+##  The Smart Prompt

+> "Act as a successful Pakistani freelancer on Upwork.
+Write a LinkedIn post for youngsters who are struggling to get their first client.
+Give them 3 practical, honest tips that actually work in our local market."

+### The Result
+A sharp, highly relatable post that feels like it was written by an experienced mentor who genuinely wants to help.